Kidnap (2017 film)

-Kidnap is a 2017 American action-thriller film directed by Luis Prieto and written by Knate Lee.
+Kidnap is a 2017 American action thriller film directed by Luis Prieto and written by Knate Lee.
 It stars Halle Berry, Sage Correa, Chris McGinn, and Lew Temple.
 The plot follows a working mother who pursues her young son's captors.
 The film was produced by di B Pictures, Lotus Entertainment, 606 Films, Gold Star Films, Ingenious Media, Well Go USA, and Rumble Entertainment on a budget of $21 million.
 It was announced in September 2014, and filmed in New Orleans and Slidell, Louisiana from October to December 2014.

 The film's original distributor, Relativity Media, filed for bankruptcy in 2015, delaying its release several times.
-In May 2017, the newly-founded Aviron Pictures acquired the distribution rights.
+In May 2017, the newly founded Aviron Pictures acquired the distribution rights.
 Kidnap premiered at the ArcLight Hollywood multiplex on July 31, 2017, and was released in the United States on August 4.
 The film received mixed reviews; critics commended Berry's performance but criticized the writing and directing.
 At the 49th NAACP Image Awards, Berry was nominated for Outstanding Actress in a Motion Picture.

 Plot

-Waitress Karla Dyson takes her six-year-old son, Frankie, to a carnival.
-She receives a call from her lawyer discussing a custody battle over Frankie.
-Karla ends the call and realizes she has lost sight of her son.
-She looks for him but can only find his toy voice recorder.
-In the parking lot, she arrives just in time to see a woman dragging her son into a green Ford Mustang driven by a male.
-Karla initially chases after them on foot, and drops her phone, before entering her vehicle and driving after them.
+Waitress and single mother Karla Dyson takes her six-year-old son, Frankie, to a carnival.
+While there, she receives a call from her lawyer discussing a custody battle over Frankie.
+After the call, Karla loses sight of her son.
+She looks for him, but only finds his toy voice recorder.
+In the parking lot, she sees a woman physically dragging her son into a green Ford Mustang driven by a man.
+Karla initially chases after them on foot before entering her vehicle and driving after them, leaving her phone behind after she initially drops it.

-The two kidnappers evade Karla by tossing a spare tire into a busy highway and causing a pile-up and then threatening to kill Frankie with a knife.
-Karla learns the female captor's name is Margo through a recording from her son's toy.
-She purposely attracts the attention of a police officer on a motorcycle and explains the situation to him but the kidnappers kill him.
+The two kidnappers evade Karla by tossing a spare tire into a busy highway and causing a chain reaction crash pile-up and then threatening to kill Frankie with a knife.
+Karla learns the female assailant's name is Margo through a recording from her son's toy.
+She purposely attracts the attention of a police officer on a motorcycle and explains the situation to him, but the kidnappers kill him.
 Margo talks to Karla, requesting $10,000 in exchange for her son.
 Margo enters Karla's car and tells her to follow her accomplice's car.
-In a dark tunnel, Margo attacks Karla, who fights back and throws Margo out of the car.
+At Belle Chasse Tunnel, Margo attacks Karla, who fights back and throws Margo out of the car.
 The other captor threatens to hurt Frankie, forcing Karla to stop following him.